RenatoGeh/snippets/README.md

   - Takes a YouTube URL, downloads the video, extracts the audio (`.mp3`) and splits it into different sections based on timestamps.
   - Uses `split_audio.sh` to split it by timestamps.

+18. `diff_cmp.sh`:
+  - Takes a directory and an expression.
+Finds all same name files from current directory and given directory.
+For each of these files, use NeoVim's diff tool.
+  - Useful for manually applying patches from different branches of the same repository.